HariSekhon/lib-java/README.md

 #### Build ####

 Builds with any one of Maven, Gradle or SBT.
-The Maven and Gradle builds are best as they will auto-download their own build systems for you.
+The Maven and Gradle builds are best as they will auto-download their own build systems of the correct compatible version for you without you having to pre-install them.

 The default build will trigger a Maven build:
 ```